Game Theory and Ethics

 - Von Neumann, John, and Oskar Morgenstern.
 1944.
 Theory of Games and Economic Behavior.
 Princeton: Princeton University Press.

-- Game Theory in Moral and Political Philosophy, maintained by Peter Vanderschraaf (Philosophy, Carnegie Mellon)
+- Game Theory in Moral and Political Philosophy, was maintained by Peter Vanderschraaf (Philosophy, Carnegie Mellon now at UC Merced)

 - Game Theory: An Introductory Sketch, Roger A. McCain (Economics, Drexel University)

-- Game Theory and Experimental Economics, Al Roth (Economics, Harvard University)
+- Game Theory, Experimental Economics, and Market Design Page, Al Roth (Economics, Stanford University)

 - What is Game Theory?, David K. Levine (Economics, UCLA)